xd2344-patrick/Patrick-Diao-s-Final-Assignment-for-Programming-for-Psychologists/README.md

 <img width="432" height="269" alt="Screenshot 2025-12-19 at 06 48 29" src="https://github.com/user-attachments/assets/b6e05406-cc69-4fe0-9a31-c02153b913db" />

 The graph of the simple linear regression is shown here.
+## Because self-efficacy is reverse-scored, this means that an increase in maternal self-efficacy predicts a better MDI score for infants.

 <img width="540" height="416" alt="Screenshot 2025-12-19 at 06 48 59" src="https://github.com/user-attachments/assets/a573dae8-e342-48e6-919f-3aa80bce5350" />